Apple iPhone 16 vs Motorola Moto G Power 5G (2024)

 Frequently Asked Questions

-Apple iPhone 16 excels if you value a18 chip with 8gb ram specifically optimized for apple intelligence.
-Motorola Moto G Power 5G (2024) is better if you prioritize rare wireless charging (15w) support in the budget category.
-Pick based on your budget and daily use.
+Apple iPhone 16 is the better choice if you prioritize a18 chip with 8gb ram specifically optimized for apple intelligence.
+Motorola Moto G Power 5G (2024) wins if you value rare wireless charging (15w) support in the budget category.
+Both are rated highly (4.8★ vs 4.3★), so consider your specific needs and budget.

 Affiliate disclosure